ibm-cloud-docs/transit-gateway/at_events.md

 * Events that are associated with a specific connection will include the connection's id in `target.connectionId`.

-* Events that report update actions do not include information about the delta of the change.
+* Events that report update actions don't include information about the delta of the change.

 * The event's initiator field contains information about who initiated each request.
 In authorized cross account scenarios, `IBM` will be identified as the initiator.